StackVista/stackstate-docs/use/concepts/relations.md

 ![](/.gitbook/assets/v51_indirect_relation_comp_comp.png)

 Indirect relations link two components that are connected together via a path of invisible components.
 Indirect relations in a view will be displayed when **Show all indirect relations** is enabled in the [visualization settings](/use/stackstate-ui/views/visualization_settings.md).
-An **indirect relation** between two components is shown as a dashed line.
+A dashed line represents an **indirect relation** between two components.
 The direction of the arrowhead shows the direction of the dependency.
 Select an indirect relation to view the full path between the components in the right panel details tab - **Indirect relation details**.

 #### Indirect relation details

 ![Indirect relation details](/.gitbook/assets/v51_indirect_relation_details.png)

-The **Indirect relation details** tab is shown in the StackState UI right panel when an indirect relation is selected in the topology visualizer.
+Select an indirect relation in the topology visualizer to open the **Indirect relation details** tab in the StackState UI right panel.
 The full path, including all components that connect the source and the target component, is shown.
 From here you can click on a component or relation between components to jump to the associated **Component details** tab or **Direct relation details** tab where you will find detailed information about the selected component or relation.

 ### Grouped relations